-FCE happens when a small piece of fibrocartilage from a nearby intervertebral disk makes its way into the bloodstream.
-This fibrocartilage flows down the bloodstream until it lodges in a blood vessel that supplies the spinal cord.
-When the spinal cord does not have a constant blood supply, it cannot function, causing the symptoms of weakness or inability to use the limbs.
+FCE in dogs happens when a small piece of fibrocartilage from a nearby intervertebral disc makes its way into the bloodstream and lodges in a blood vessel that supplies the spinal cord.
+When the spinal cord does not receive a constant blood supply, it cannot function, causing neurological symptoms of weakness or inability to use the limbs.

-How Can I Tell If My Pet Has FCE?
+How Can I Tell If My Dog Has FCE?

-The main signs of FCE include a sudden onset of weakness on one side of the body (either one limb or both limbs on the same side).
-FCE is typically not painful, however, many dogs are anxious or may cry out in pain at first or are anxious.
+The main symptoms of FCE include a sudden onset of weakness on one side of the body (either one limb or both limbs on the same side).
+FCE is typically not painful, however, many dogs may cry out in pain at first or are anxious.
 Fortunately, signs of FCE do not continue to get worse after the first few hours.

-It is important to note that there are many other spinal cord conditions that can look similar to FCE, and some are treated very differently.
-Some get better on their own, while others may get worse without treatment.
+It is important to note that there are many other spinal cord conditions that can look similar to FCE, but are treated very differently.
+While some may get better on their own, others may get worse without treatment.
 For this reason, it is very important to make an accurate diagnosis by doing tests.
 At Southeast Veterinary Neurology (SEVN), our veterinary neurologists have the technology and experience to accurately diagnose your dog.

 How Can FCE Be Treated?

-Fortunately, your pet will not have to undergo surgery if they have been diagnosed with FCE.
-Instead, we recommend physical therapy and nursing care to help them heal and recover.
+Fortunately, your dog will not have to undergo surgery if they have been diagnosed with FCE.
+Instead, we recommend physical rehabilitation and nursing care to help dogs with FCE heal and recover.
 Prognosis depends on the severity of clinical signs as assessed by a pet neurologist as well as certain aspects of the MRI.
 The majority of dogs with FCE have a good prognosis and can go on to lead happy, normal lives.